End of TLS 1.1 and legacy cipher support

 Phase 2: 2H 2021

 All current internet browsers supported by DocuSign already default to newer versions of TLS, so this change will go unnoticed by web and mobile users.
-TLS 1.1 support has already been removed from docusign.com earlier this year.
+TLS 1.1 support was removed from docusign.com entry points earlier this year.

 Read our Preparing for TLS 1.1 removal blog post for advice on how to implement these changes in your integrations.